 iPhone users can’t choose which folders to sync, as Google Photos can only access media through iOS’ default Photos app.
 And while it isn’t practical on one side, it also means that you won’t miss anything because you didn’t sync a certain folder.
 Something that Android users have to think about, for example.

 However, that can’t be said for Archives and Trash.
 If a certain photo is in the Archives folder, it won’t appear in Google Photo’s library.
 Obviously, the same goes for items in Trash.
-So, if you’re missing one particular photo or video, make sure to check Archives and Trash to make sure it isn’t hidden there.
+So, if you’re missing one particular photo or video, make sure to check Archives and Trash.

 Solution 6: Check the permissions